-Unlike the well-known 2010 Eyjafjallajökull eruption, this volcano didn’t cause any disruption to air travel.
+Unlike the well-known 2010 Eyjafjallajökull eruption, this latest volcano isn’t producing ash, so air travel hasn’t been affected.

 Good to know: At Nordic Visitor, we stay up-to-date with volcanic activity in Iceland.
 We also make sure our clients are informed about any potential disruptions to travel plans and take care of any itinerary changes.